 - Value adding to agriculture

 - Service industries particularly in support of new mining activities

 Tourism and mining do provide key opportunities for the local region to respond and diversify its economic base, as do expansions in the community services sectors.
 Tourism has been identified as a growth opportunity and over the period 2001 – 2006, employment in tourism industry related jobs increased.

 Growth in the community services sector will also be in part reliant upon an increased population base both from within Port Pirie and the surrounding catchment areas.
 Major investment and service upgrades and or expansions are likely also to provide increased employment opportunities in this sector.

-The City is relatively well positioned with respect to many areas where mining or exploration is occurring.
+The city is relatively well positioned with respect to many areas where mining or exploration is occurring.
 Port Pirie is particularly well located for mining exploration to the east.
-The industry base within the City to date has resulted in the workforce having numerous skills and resources that are directly transferrable to the mining industry during exploration work, construction and operation phases.
+The industry base within the City to date has resulted in the workforce having numerous skills and resources that are directly transferable to the mining industry during exploration work, construction and operation phases.
 In particular Port Pirie has a strong base in engineering, fabrication and construction businesses and associated trades.
 It also has a ready workforce.